thiagomrvieira/saci/README.md

 Saci works immediately after installation.
 If you do not publish the assets, the CSS will be served inline automatically as a fallback.

+By default, the bar is shown whenever `SACI_ENABLED=true`, regardless of the current environment.

 2. Publish the configuration file (optional):
 ```bash
 php artisan vendor:publish --tag=saci-config